SathwikChadaga/Optimistic-DPP/README.md

 # Drift Plus Optimistic Penalty

-Note: Checkout my new repository https://github.com/SathwikChadaga/Optimistic-DPP-Improved-Regret and new priprint [2] for the improved algorithms and multi-commodity simulations.
+Note: Checkout my new repository https://github.com/SathwikChadaga/Optimistic-DPP-Improved-Regret and new preprint [2] for the improved algorithms and multi-commodity simulations.

 This repository contains simulations of the drift-plus-optimistic-penalty policy from [1].